setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 Thoughts

-Superficially, it looks pretty bad that your $1,000+ Garmin multisport watch doesn’t have a built-in HYROX sports profile nor the ability to create a detailed one.
+Superficially, it’s bad that your $1,000+ Garmin multisport watch lacks a built-in HYROX sports profile or the ability to create a detailed one.
 My advice for race day is that you don’t need one; even if one existed, you shouldn’t use it.
 That said, when training with HYROX-like sets, you probably will want the ability to correctly record each leg to help track your improvement over time.
-For this reason, and because of the growth in HYROX-like events, Garmin might expand the multisport features this year to make this easier.
-It will likely only be a feature on the new Forerunner 975 or added to the existing Fenix 8 – i.e. it would only be a top-end feature on an expensive watch.
+For this reason, and due to the growth in HYROX-like events, Garmin may expand its multisport features this year to make this easier.
+It will likely only be a feature on the new Forerunner 970 or added to the existing Fenix 8 – i.e. it would only be a top-end feature on an expensive watch.

 The Cardio Profile: Garmin has issues with its physiology metrics supporting HYROX.
 Many of you use heart rate when performing strength-based activities; however, that is an invalid use of HR data.
 HR data does not correctly measure muscular strain and is only valid for endurance activity.
-That said, HR/HRV recovery metrics from WHOOP properly account for how your body copes with the stresses of strength/HYROX workouts (with caveats, so do those from Garmin – training readiness).
+That said, HR/HRV recovery metrics from WHOOP properly account for how your body copes with the stresses of strength/HYROX workouts, albeit with caveats; similarly, Garmin’s training readiness metrics also take this into consideration.

 Advice: Use the Cardio profile to get simple lap info.
-For more detailed race logging, create a 2-step WORKOUT on cheaper Garmins or create a 2-step multisport SPORTS PROFILE on the more expensive watches.
+For more detailed race logging, create a 2-step WORKOUT on cheaper Garmin watches or create a 2-step multisport SPORTS PROFILE on the more expensive watches.

 Q: What did you use in your last HYROX-like race?